 UPDATES & INFORMATION

-This document discuss the timing, purpose and scope of construction.
+This document discusses the timing, purpose and scope of construction.

 (PDF 140 KB)